 Current Performance: Arrowhead Regional Corrections' goal is to maintain its client recidivism rate at 30% or lower, as defined by the Minnesota Department of Corrections.
 The MN DOC defines recidivism as "a felony conviction within three years of discharge."
-In 2013, ARC's adult probation recidivism rate - 15%.
-2014 data isn't available yet from the DOC.
+In 2015, ARC's adult probation recidivism rate was 16%.